 Our weekly Co-Curricular activities have three objectives: to build community, to build academic skills, and to enhance course material.
-They include film screenings, academic workshops, field trips, guest speakers, and more.
+They include film screenings, field trips, and guest speakers.
+We also host workshops on important skills such as test-taking, doing university-level research, and time management.
 Here is a partial list of some of our past Co-Curricular activities.
-Please note: the Popular Culture stream will not be offered in 2017-2018.

 Many of our Order and Disorder students are thinking about law school, or careers pertaining to law and government.
 Through student feedback, we learned that they were eager to hear from current professionals regarding their journey and any advice they may have about their undergraduate studies and/or graduate school.
 We invited Toronto City Councillor Mary Fragedakis, Caitlyn Kasper, Dr. Trish McMahon, Naseem Mithoowani, and our own Professor Kerry Taylor to participate in our Careers In and Around the Law Panel, which was facilitated by Candice Stoliker, Woodsworth College’s Embedded Career Educator.

 Woodsworth College is located just a few minutes away from the Royal Ontario Museum, which boasts state-of-the-art galleries and exhibitions.
 As part of their discussion about innovation and social change, the students in the Order & Disorder stream recently visited the First Nations Exhibit at the ROM.
 They looked for evidence of technological innovation, and considered its impact on both indigenous and European communities.
 In addition, students identified the many ways in which societies record and explain the past.